WalterNadalin/ParallelMatrixMultiplication/README.md

 3. Port on GPU
 - [x] Include a version using `cublasDgemm` instead of the serial multiplication done by each MPI process
 - [x] Make some plots to compare performances with serial and `cblas_dgemm` versions
-- [ ] Implement a working matrix multiplication in `Cuda` og a GPU device
+- [ ] Implement a working matrix multiplication in `Cuda` on a GPU device
 - [ ] ...